spacez320/shui/README.md

 cryptarch -h

 # Execute `whoami` once, printing results to the console and waiting for a user to `^C`.
-cryptarch -q 'whoami'
+cryptarch -query 'whoami'

 # Execute `uptime` continuously, printing results to the console, without using persistence.
-cryptarch -q 'uptime' -t -1 -e=false
+cryptarch \
+    -count -1 \
+    -query 'uptime' \
+    -store=none

-# Get the size of an NVME used space and output it to a table.
+# Get the size of an NVME disk's used space and output it to a table with the specific label "NVME
+Used Space".
+cryptarch \
+    -count -1 \
+    -display 3 \
+    -labels "NVME Used Space" \
-cryptarch -q 'df -h | grep nvme0n1p2 | awk '\''{print $3}'\''' -r 3 -v "NVME Used Space" -t -1
+    -query 'df -h | grep nvme0n1p2 | awk '\''{print $3}'\'''
 ```

 Future